 - Breakout Character: Considering the title character of the story had an entire mythos named after him.

 - Broke Your Arm Punching Out Cthulhu: Gustaf Johansen manages to survive against all odds and presumably stops Cthulhu from bringing about the end of the world.
-However, Cthulhu is still very much alive, and Johansen not only goes insane as a result of the experience but it is suggested that he was murdered by the same cultists that killed Professor Angell.
+However, Cthulhu is still very much alive, and Johansen dies not long after the experience and it is suggested that he was murdered by the same cultists that killed Professor Angell.

 - Did You Just Punch Out Cthulhu?: Johansen literally punches out Cthulhu with his ship, preventing it from ending the world though at the cost of his sanity and soon after his life.

 - Dreaming of Things to Come: Sort of.
 Wilcox is influenced to create a disturbing bas-relief by a series of weird dreams.
 The dreams themselves don't actually predict the future, but the impact they have helps to foretell the inevitable rise of Cthulhu.